Allocation of spinning reserves for autonomous grids subject to frequency stability constraints and short-term solar power variations: Case study of an industrial installation

 \subsection{Validation with time-domain simulations}

-The time-domain simulations implemented in Matlab/Simulink (2021b) were used to validate \gls{milp} algorithm sizing.
+Time-domain simulations implemented in Matlab/Simulink (2021b) were used to validate the battery sizing by the proposed \gls{milp} algorithm.
 Fig. \ref{fig:dynamic_model} presents a schematic diagram of this simulation model.
 The dynamics of the electricity grid are reduced into active power flows, Eq. \ref{eq:deltaf} being used to calculate grid frequency deviation.
-Battery and solar \gls{pv} models consist of ideal active power sources, battery \gls{ess} adopting a droop control strategy including saturation and only providing \gls{fcr}. \Glspl{gt} and their governors are represented by a droop model.
+Battery and solar \gls{pv} models consist of ideal active power sources, battery \gls{ess} adopting a droop control strategy including saturation and only providing \gls{fcr}. \Glspl{gt} and their governors are represented by a droop model that contain a first-order filter to represent the delay of the actuator, being a time constant of \SI{0.5}{\second} employed.
 Ramp-rate saturation is added for the \gls{frr} component.
 Other relevant parameter values are given in Tables \ref{tab:case_study_params}-\ref{tab:optim_res}.

-Validation consists of simulating the worst-case cloud passage event and the simultaneous loss of one \gls{gt}, as presented in Table \ref{tab:hull_drops}, a check of whether frequency deviation is lower than or equal to $r_{ss}$ then being carried out.
+The validation consists of simulating the worst-case cloud passage event and the simultaneous loss of one \gls{gt}, as presented in Table \ref{tab:hull_drops}, a check of whether frequency deviation is lower than or equal to $r_{ss}$ then being carried out.
+Remark that all other cases will produce smaller frequency drops or lower \gls{frr} setpoint rate of change.
 The power perturbation is generated by applying a load step that corresponds to $P_{b,h}^{sud}=\SI{22.5}{\mega\watt}$ at $t=\SI{10}{\second}$, and by simultaneously applying a negative power ramp corresponding to $r_2$.
 The system inertia $M$ is equivalent to three \glspl{gt}.
 Figure \ref{fig:ponctual_sim} shows the results of this simulation, including the battery \gls{ess}, the \glspl{gt} power and the grid frequency.
 Battery support means the frequency drops to \SI{49.5}{\hertz} after the worst-case event, meeting the target of up to \SI{0.5}{Hz} deviation.
+The grid frequency has also an oscillatory behavior after the sudden loss of one \gls{gt} due to the time delay of the turbine governors, which is compensated by the fast action of the battery \gls{ess}.
+A further discussion of this topic is beyond the scope of this paper, but the interested reader can more information in \cite{motaOffshoreWindFarms2022}.